 A business with no more than 50 full-time workers may apply to DCEO for a credit against employee income tax withholding for each new full-time employee hired in FY 2011 through FY 2016 and paid at least \$10 per hour, resulting in a net increase in employees that lasts at least 1 year.
 Credits may not exceed \$2,500 per new employee working 1 year.
-A credit is also available for businesses that hire someone in FY 2011 who participated in the Put Illinois to Work Program during 2010.
+A credit is also available for a business that hired someone in FY 2011 who participated in the Put Illinois to Work Program in 2010.
 Total statewide credits may not exceed \$50 million.